a-gram/audioneex/docs/examples.rst

 The examples use the CMake build system, so you need to have it installed and configured properly.
 However, using the CMake installed system-wide requires some extra steps (like installing additional dependencies).
-The easiest way is to get the one embedded in Android Studio through the SDK Manager, which already includes the required components (version 3.6 is recommended at the time of this writing as the more recent version doesn't work).
+The easiest way is to get the one shipped with Android Studio through the SDK Manager, which already includes the required components (version 3.6 is recommended at the time of this writing as the more recent version doesn't work).
 You will also have to set the Android Studio SDK and NDK paths to the directories where they're installed in